Donald Trump ‘Wants To Make Himself A King,’ Says Top Democrat

 Nadler then doubled down, claiming that the attorney general is “enabling the president to defy the law, to defy any kind of accountability, and to act as a monarch.”

-According to the top Democrat, the fact that the Justice Department has refused to allow Congress to view the underacted version of Special Counsel Robert Mueller’s report is simply “another instance of lawlessness” by the Trump administration.
+According to the top Democrat, the fact that the Justice Department has refused to allow Congress to view the unredacted version of special counsel Robert Mueller’s report is simply “another instance of lawlessness” by the Trump administration.

-Nadler said that the Judiciary Committee has “no choice” but to hold a contempt vote against Barr.
+Nadler said that the House Judiciary Committee has “no choice” but to hold a contempt vote against Barr.

 “They made it twice as necessary to proceed with this contempt because you cannot have a government in which the president can conceal all information about his own wrongdoing and about anything else.
 He wants to make himself a king and Congress cannot permit that.”

-Nadler acknowledged that the William Barr saga will likely not unfold any time soon, given that the issue will almost certainly be taken to the courts, confidently stating that the law will side with the Democratic Party.
+Nadler acknowledged that the William Barr saga will likely not unfold anytime soon, given that the issue will almost certainly be taken to the courts.
+Nadler confidently claimed that the law will side with the Democratic Party.

 As Mediaite notes, the tensions between House Democrats and members of the Trump administration are nothing new, but Barr would be the first administration official to be held in contempt of Congress.

-For this to happen, however, the contempt vote needs to pass through Nadler’s Judiciary Committee, before reaching the full House where the Democrats will decide whether to start legal proceedings against the attorney general.
+For this to happen, however, the contempt vote needs to pass through Nadler’s House Judiciary Committee, before reaching the full House of Representatives.
+There, the Democrats will decide whether to start legal proceedings against the attorney general.

 Rep. Jerry Nadler: ""Today we consider a report recommending that the House of Representatives hold Attorney General William Barr in contempt of Congress for defying a valid subpoena issued by this committee.
 This is not a step we take lightly." https://t.co/tyQwXRUqN0 pic.twitter.com/QWWhn55d6i